-In addition to quality sleep, exercise can make a great impact on maintaining a healthy weight.
+In addition to quality sleep, exercise can significantly impact maintaining a healthy weight.
 The Physical Activity Guidelines for Americans and CDC states that the average American should exercise for 2 hours and 30 minutes per week.
-Dance, swim, tidy up your house, jog, or take a brisk walk to start the week off with a bang, or find an aerobic exercise you love, and you won’t want to miss a sweat session.
+So dance, swim, tidy up your house, jog, or take a brisk walk to start the week with a bang, or find an aerobic exercise you love, and you won’t miss a sweat session.
 Below are additional tips and tricks you can incorporate into your daily lifestyle:

-- Take the stairs whenever possible; Climbing stairs not only burns extra calories but it’s an easy way to add exercise into your day
+- Take the stairs whenever possible; Climbing stairs not only burns extra calories, but it’s an easy way to add exercise to your day.

 - Grab a leash and walk your dog.
-Your body and pooch will thank you!
+Your body and pup will thank you!

-- If traveling a small distance ditch your car and walk, rollerblade or bike to your destination.
-Parking your car a distance from a store entrance and not in the front row can also add a few extra steps.
+- If traveling a small distance, ditch your car and walk, rollerblade, or bike to your destination.
+Parking your car far from a store entrance and not in the front row can add a few extra steps.

-When you start looking for them, you will see many opportunities to be more active every day and get a few more steps in during everyday activities.
+When you start looking for them, you will see many opportunities to be more active daily and get a few more steps in during everyday activities.
 Remember, every step counts!

-During National Healthy Weight Week, we focus on providing education to patients and our community on finding ways to encourage us to focus on a healthy weight by encouraging healthy eating habits, ensuring you know the importance of sleep, and adding exercise into your life.
+During National Healthy Weight Week, we educate patients and our community on finding ways to encourage us to focus on a healthy weight by promoting healthy eating habits, ensuring you know the importance of sleep, and adding exercise to your life.
 It takes one decision to make a change that can fuel your overall journey to be a better you.

 Check out the additional Wellness Articles that may help you on your journey: